Licence Checker England

 6 April 2006

 Mandatory under Housing Act 2004 Part 2.
 Scope extended 1 October 2018 to include all HMOs of any number of storeys with five or more occupants from two or more households.
 Applications submitted with supporting documents to Lancaster City Council, Morecambe Town Hall, Marine Road, Morecambe.
-Failure to licence is a criminal offence and can result in prosecution, unlimited fine, or a civil penalty of up to £30,000.
-The council can also issue Rent Repayment Orders.
+For offences committed on or after 1 May 2026, GOV.UK guidance refers to civil penalties of up to £40,000 for relevant offences, with different treatment for breaches and for offences committed before that date.
+Earlier cases may still be assessed under previous rules.
+Tenants or local authorities may be able to apply for a rent repayment order.
+GOV.UK guidance now refers to up to two years' rent for relevant offences, but eligibility, timing and the final amount depend on the facts and tribunal decision.
 An Article 4 Direction came into force on 10 November 2021, requiring planning permission to convert a dwellinghouse (Use Class C3) to a small HMO (Use Class C4, 3–6 occupants) in the following wards: Bulk, Castle, John O'Gaunt, Marsh, Scotforth East, Scotforth West, Skerton East, Skerton West, and the village of Galgate.
 Policy DM13 of the Lancaster Local Plan seeks to restrict HMO concentration to a maximum of 10% in any 100m radius.

 View HMO licensing info on council website